stappersg/vBook/src/reference/vSL/delegation.md

 }
 ```
 <p style="text-align: center;"> <i>Declaring a delegation rule with the previously declared smtp service</i> </p>

+The `delegate` directives first send the email to the given address, and wait for the results on the `receiver` address.
+The body of a `delegate` directive is executed once the email as been received back from the third party software.

 A delegation directive MUST return a status, like a `rule`.
 The `delegate` keyword can only be used from the `postq` stage and onwards.